kolkhis/prolug-coursework/security-engineering/unit1/unit1-worksheet.md

 Find a STIG or compliance requirement that you do not agree is necessary for a server or service build.

 1. What is the STIG or compliance requirement trying to do?

+Apache 2.4 STIG `SV-33028r2_rule`: A web site must not contain a `robots.txt` file.

+This is trying to stop a website from having a `robots.txt` file, which contains instructions on what type of behavior is and is not allowed on that website by bots (typically web scraping).

+This rule is in place due to the possibility of an attacker using the file to determine the directory/file index for a site -- i.e., accidentally disclosing potentially sensitive URLs or directories.

 2. What category and type of control is it?

+This is a technical/preventative control.

 3. Defend why you think it is not necessary.
 (What type of defenses do you think you could present?)

+This is definitely not necessary.
+This rule is overly cautious, ESPECIALLY for public-facing websites.
+The `robots.txt` file isn't a security mechanism, it's a voluntary protocol designed for SEO and crawler etiquette, not access control.
+It's a communication tool, not a defense system.
+Malicious actors are already going to ignore these instructions, so the file offers the attacker no real leverage against the website that they wouldn't be able to get through other means.

+This rule also hurts legitimate use cases, when a site owner does not want his/her data to be mined indiscriminately.
+Well behaved bots written by non-malicious devs will honor the instructions set forth in this file.

 <div class="warning">
 Submit your input by following the link below.